 The most effective way to stop your Frenchie from eating poop is to use this method.
 Cleaning up after your French Bulldog ensures that it isn’t going to eat poop!
 We often wait for a miracle cure when the solution lies right before us.

-Management methods such as this one work because it prevents your Frenchie from practising an unwanted behavior constantly.
+Management methods such as this one work because it prevents your Frenchie from practicing an unwanted behavior constantly.
 If your French Bulldog repeats the poop-eating behavior enough, it will develop habits, which will be harder to break.

 To help your French Bulldog cope with emotional stress, make sure they get proper exercise and playtime; clean up after them as soon as they poop; and keep them on a leash while walking so they don’t eat other dogs’ stools.

-Maintaining a clean yard, while keeping your French Bulldog on a leash, helps prevent poop eating, and minimizes the chances of them reenacting unwanted behaviors over and over.
+Maintaining a clean yard while keeping your French Bulldog on a leash helps prevent poop eating and minimizes the chances of them reenacting unwanted behaviors over and over.
 Having a fence surrounding an area where your Frenchie eliminates in the yard will help you pick up the poop easily since it will all be in one spot.

-Even so, management does not address the root cause whether it is related to a medical condition or a behavioral issue.
-There is therefore no best way to prevent a dog from eating his poop, but there are several approaches you can take to prevent it.
+Even so, management does not address the root cause, whether it is related to a medical condition or a behavioral issue.
+There is, therefore, no best way to prevent a dog from eating his poop, but there are several approaches you can take to prevent it.